jitsi/jigasi/README.md

 Outgoing calls
 ==============

 To call someone from Jitsi Meet application, Jigasi must be configured and started like described in the 'Install and run' section.
-This will cause the telephone icon to appear in the toolbar which will popup a call dialog on click.
+From the invite dialog from the Participants pane you can invite (dial-out) telephone participants.

 Incoming calls
 ==============